jesperfjellin/pgmon/README.md

 The repo ships a starter config at `config.pgmon.sample.yaml`. `docker compose up pgmon` mounts it into the container as `/config/pgmon.yaml`; copy and edit this file (or set `PGMON_CONFIG`) to point the agent at your own Postgres cluster.

+- **Persistent history:** runtime images write metric and alert history JSON to `/var/lib/pgmon` (exposed via `PGMON_DATA_DIR`).
+The Compose file mounts the `pgmon-history` named volume there so samples survive restarts/upgrades; keep that volume when deploying in other orchestrators.
+  - Enable by setting `PGMON_DATA_DIR` (directory must be writable).
+Optional `PGMON_FLUSH_INTERVAL_SECS` controls flush cadence (default 60).
+  - File layout (initial): single `state.json` containing high-res ring buffer slices and recent alert events.
+Future versions may add rollup files (daily/weekly) as aggregation tasks mature.
+  - On startup: if `state.json` exists it is loaded before poller loops run; corrupted JSON is ignored with a warning.

 - `ui.hide_postgres_defaults` hides the built-in `postgres`/`template*` databases from wraparound panels, keeping the focus on user databases.

 ---